Pieter Brueghel the Younger

-Pieter Brueghel (also Bruegel or Breughel) (Note: Before 1616 he signed his name as Brueghel and after 1616 as Breughel.) the Younger (/ˈbrɔɪɡəl/ BROY-gəl, /alsousˈbruːɡəl/ BROO-gəl; /nl/; between 23 May and 10 October 1564 - between March and May 1638) was a Flemish painter known for numerous copies after his father Pieter Bruegel the Elder's work, as well as original compositions and Bruegelian pastiches.
+Pieter Brueghel (Note: Also spelt as Bruegel or Breughel.
+Before 1616 he signed his name as Brueghel and after 1616 as Breughel.) the Younger (/ˈbrɔɪɡəl/ BROY-gəl, /alsousˈbruːɡəl/ BROO-gəl; /nl/; between 23 May and 10 October 1564 - between March and May 1638) was a Flemish painter known for numerous copies after his father Pieter Bruegel the Elder's work, as well as original compositions and Bruegelian pastiches.
 The large output of his studio (some 1,400 pictures exist with plausible links to Brueghel and his shop), which produced for the local and export market, contributed to the international spread of his father's imagery.

-Traditionally Pieter Brueghel the Younger was nicknamed "de helse Brueghel" or "Hellish Brueghel" on the belief that he was the author of several paintings with fantastic depictions of fire and grotesque imagery.
+Traditionally Pieter Brueghel the Younger was nicknamed 'de helse Brueghel', on the belief that he was the author of several paintings with fantastic depictions of fire and grotesque imagery.
 These paintings have now been attributed to his brother Jan Brueghel the Elder.